memorysafety/website/content/en/blog/2022-10-11-memory-safe-ntp.md

 Another benefit of Rust is that we can use its standard library and package ecosystem, so our NTP implementation is much smaller (hence easier to validate) than the alternatives.
 This small size also makes it easier to play around with extensions to the NTP specification (e.g. in the development of the next version of NTP, NTPv5).

 A nice side-effect of our effort is that more people are now familiar with how NTP works, and hopefully our implementation is more accessible.
-It's a bit of a niche thing to get into, but as we noted above accurate time is crucial for a lot of modern internet infrastructure.
+It's a bit of a niche thing to get into, but as we noted above accurate time is crucial for a lot of modern Internet infrastructure.

 ## Our experiences